eliasbenaddou/gemini_api/README.md

 You'll need to have Python 3.6 or above.
 Package dependencies are listed in the poetry.lock file.

-1. Sign in to Gemini and get API Keys [https://exchange.gemini.com/](https://exchange.gemini.com/)
+1. Sign in to Gemini and get API Keys [https://exchange.gemini.com/](https://exchange.gemini.com/) Note that this is for the real account - if you want to use the Sandbox Gemini account for testing, signup for a separate Sandbox account and create your keys there [https://exchange.sandbox.gemini.com/](https://exchange.sandbox.gemini.com/)

 2. Install package
 ```python